Creating an experiment

 Refreshing metrics

-- Deterministically re-assigning each to a variant using the same hash as the live engine.
+Deterministically re-assign each user to a variant using the same hash as the live engine.

 Best practices